‘Wildly problematic’: Standing, the Supreme Court, and mifepristone

 - Deep Read ( 6 Min. )

 For the first time since it struck down Roe v.
 Wade last June, the Supreme Court is wrestling with abortion rights.
 The litigation over a widely prescribed pill has raised a host of questions beyond just abortion.
-One central question is whether the justices should be considering it at all.
+One central question is whether the justices should be considering the case at all.

 That question concerns the legal doctrine known as standing.
 The doctrine limits the jurisdiction of federal courts, per the United States Constitution, to certain “cases” and “controversies.”
 When a case is brought to a federal judge, standing is the first thing they have to determine.

-Note: Update: After press time, the Supreme Court ruled 7-2 that mifepristone should remain broadly available while the appeals process continues.
-Justices Clarence Thomas and Samuel Alito indicated in a dissent that they would not have granted a stay.
-Our story has been updated to reflect that decision.